-Jesus the good shepherd was one of the earliest images of the risen Christ but more than just a pretty image he is a tender, saving, challenging and abundantly generous Lord who strides out of the story and into our hearts and minds awakening and reviving our spirits.
-(Revised Common Lectionary, Fourth Sunday of Easter, May 3rd 2020, gospel of John 10:1-10) We on the spiritual path need this tenderness, disturbance, saving grace, challenging and abundance at different moments along the way and especially now.
+Jesus the good shepherd was one of the earliest images of the risen Christ but more than just a pretty image he is a tender, saving, challenging and abundantly generous Lord who strides out of the story and into our hearts and minds awakening and reviving our spirits. ( Fourth Sunday of Easter.
+John 10:1-10) We on the spiritual path need this tenderness, disturbance, saving grace, challenging and abundance at different moments along the way and especially now.

 Jesus as the good shepherd was one of the earliest images of the risen Christ and we know this in part because of art work.
 In the first two or three centuries there were many statues of Jesus as shepherd and many paintings on the walls of the catacombs, or underground burial sites, of Rome and in Syria and across Asia minor.
 Jesus is usually depicted as a young man with a lamb across his shoulders and sometimes a lamb at either side of him.
 Later he was depicted with a halo and the art became more elaborate.